 What should I buy as a souvenir?

 Postage stamps.
-Bhutan is a philatelist’s dream.
-Visit the philately counter at the National Post Office at Chang Lam to buy some colourful local stamps or, for a unique a unique souvenir, buy a personalised stamp with your picture on it.
+Bhutan is a philatelist’s dream; visit the philately counter at the National Post Office at Chang Lam to buy some colourful local stamps; for a unique a unique souvenir, buy a personalised stamp with your picture on it.
+Other great gifts include handicrafts made from bamboo or cane, and jewellery and beads.